REYAN-YADAV/C-LANGUAGE/README.md

 # C-LANGUAGE
-This repo contain programing questions which  solve in c language
+This repo contain programing questions and solution in c language